postmanlabs/labs-docs/README.md

 * The [Contribution Guidelines](CONTRIBUTING.md)
 * The [Documentation Style Guide](DOCS_STYLE_GUIDE.md)

-**NOTE:** We have added a new Markdown linter with GitHub Actions.
+**NOTE:** We've added a new Markdown linter with GitHub Actions.
 When making a pull request, it will run against this linter.
 Your changed files are required to pass linting before they will be merged.
 More information on this can be found in the [contribution guidelines](CONTRIBUTING.md).

 > To say thank you for your contribution, we’d love to send you exclusive Contributor swag.
 Fill out the [Contributor Submission form](https://docs.google.com/forms/d/e/1FAIpQLSfbLAcxl-IOiv3NmgEaWw7FleOaXnIyIoIrY_zn6U4JvjQBGA/viewform?usp=send_form) and we’ll send you a token of our gratitude.